Stuart Duff: Inverness Caledonian Thistle

-Duff was loaned to Inverness CT for a month in December 2009.
+Duff was loaned to Inverness Caledonian Thistle for a month in December 2009.

-After his release by Aberdeen, Duff had a trial spell with St Johnstone and turned down an approach from St Mirren before signing for Inverness CT.
+After his release by Aberdeen, Duff had a trial spell with St Johnstone and turned down an approach from St Mirren before signing for Inverness Caledonian Thistle.
 Duff agreed a deal that was to run until the end of the 2010–11 season.
 Throughout the 2010/11 season he was a regular starter for Caley, and featured in most of their surprising results.
 These included a 1–1 draw against Rangers at Ibrox and a 2–2 draw with Celtic at Parkhead.
 His contract expired with ICT at the end of the 2010/11 season, and he stated his desire to stay with Inverness and said he would accept their contract offer after returning from holiday.
 In the summer of 2011, a contract was offered, but no deal was agreed and the contract offer was eventually withdrawn.